timosalm/going-serverless-workshop/workshop/workshop/content/exercises/graalvm-java-agent-assisted-config.md

 - get a better understanding of the implications of initialization at runtime or build time
 - how to configure the initialization strategy

-If first again run the following example on the JVM.
+Let's first again run the following example on the JVM.
 ```editor:open-file
 file: going-serverless-workshop/samples/graalvm/ClassInit.java
 line: 1